 Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
-The academy trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
-The academy trust has set out above the information available on the scheme.
+The organisation has accounted for its contributions to the scheme as if it were a defined contribution scheme.

-Notes forming part of the financial statements for the year ended 31 August 2020
+Notes forming part of the financial statements for the year ended 31 August 2022